Chinese Train Control System

 The Chinese Train Control System (CTCS, 中国列车控制系统) is a train control system used on railway lines in People's Republic of China.
 CTCS is similar to the European Train Control System (ETCS).

 It has two subsystems: ground subsystem and onboard subsystem.
-The ground subsystem may based on balise, track circuit, radio communication network (GSM-R), and Radio Block Center (RBC).
+The ground subsystem may include balise, track circuit, radio communication network (GSM-R), and Radio Block Center (RBC).
 The onboard subsystem includes onboard computer and communication module.

 CTCS Levels

-There consists of 5 different levels (Level 0 to Level 5).
+There are 5 different levels (Level 0 to Level 4).
 Levels 2, 3, and 4 are back-compatible with lower levels.

 CTCS Level 0 (CTCS-0)

 For railway lines where operational speeds are below 120 km/h: